Opposite of GUILTY – 35 Antonyms With Sentence Examples

 Decent The criminal behaved guiltily He was always known to be decent

-READ: Opposite of PERPETUITY - 35 Antonyms With Sentence Examples
+READ: Opposite of INSULAR - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of GUILTY